102 Northwestern University Law Review 1869 (2008)

 Second, drawing on a rich political science literature, the authors demonstrate why a get tough strategy by the Senate in the judicial appointments process is likely to provoke a strong response from the President.
 Like many other scholars in the area, Eisgruber fails to address the myriad tools available to Presidents to deal with Senate resistance.
 The basic and most powerful tool for Presidents is the strategic selection of Supreme Court nominees, especially those with excellent qualifications, which can make it difficult for Senators to delay or reject those nominees.
 In the face of an obstructionist Senate, Presidents can also draw upon their substantial institutional strength by going public and touting the qualifications and attributes of the nominee, by making or threatening a recess appointment, and by employing ordinary legislative techniques like logrolling strategies and credible veto threats.
 Strategic employment of these tools makes it more difficult for Senators of all parties to obstruct Supreme Court nominees and helps to explain why the vast majority of such nominees during the past century have been confirmed by the Senate.

 Scott, Ryan W. and Stras, David R., "Navigating the New Politics of Judicial Appointments" (2008).
-Faculty Publications.
-Paper 364.
+Articles by Maurer Faculty.
+364.